 Did you find this content helpful?YES NO

-Incisions and Nutrition: How to Help Surgical Wound Healing
+Incision Healing and Nutrition: How to Help Surgical Wounds Heal

 Whether it's a knee or hip replacement, tumor removal or anything in between, one process always happens once the surgery is complete: a doctor cleans and closes the incisions they've made.
 Once that incision is made, your body’s healing process starts.